"Just five more minutes."

 The Negotiator Isn't Your Friend

 The voice that says "five more minutes" isn't your rational self making a measured decision.
-It's the addicted part of your brain bargaining for another hit.
+It's the addicted part of your brain bargaining for another dopamine hit.

 It knows you won't accept "I'm going to scroll for another hour."
 That's obviously too much.
 But five minutes?
 Five minutes is nothing.
 Five minutes is reasonable.